Can You Buy Travel Insurance After Booking Travel and Flights?

 2. 2

-CFAR coverage gives you ultimate flexibility to cancel your trip for any reason and get 50% to 80% of your money back.
-But this premium benefit requires early purchase.
+CFAR coverage lets you cancel your trip for any reason and get 50% to 80% of your money back.
+This premium benefit requires early purchase.
 Allianz's "Cancel Anytime" option must be bought within 14 days, while other companies have similar windows.
-Note that CFAR coverage is an add-on that increases your travel insurance cost but gives you the ultimate travel flexibility.
+CFAR coverage is an add-on that increases travel insurance costs but gives you flexibility.

 3. 3